dimakorzhovnik/cyber-js-sandbox/README.md

 # cyber-js beginner sandbox

-Use it to experiment with CosmJS commands.
+Use it to experiment with cyber-js commands.

 ## Install it